LucasSouz89/LucasSouz89/README.md

 </p>

 <p align="center">
-  🇺🇸 **Hey everyone!** Welcome to my GitHub.
+  🇺🇸 Hey everyone!
+Welcome to my GitHub.
 I'm a developer with a degree in Digital Games from FIAP.
-I love getting my hands dirty with **C# and Unity**, building everything from action and zombie survival games to 2.5D simulators.
+I love getting my hands dirty with C# and Unity, building everything from action and zombie survival games to 2.5D simulators.
 </p>

 ---